 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
-It uses materials either made by the body or in a laboratory to bolster, target, or restore immune system function.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
+It uses materials either made by the body or in a laboratory to improve, target, or restore immune system function.
 For women who already have cervical cancer, a therapeutic vaccine is being developed.
 These vaccines help "train" the immune system to recognize cervical cancer cells and destroy them.
 Learn more about immunotherapy .

 Targeted therapy.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-Drugs called anti-angiogenesis inhibitors that block the action of a protein called vascular endothelial growth factor (VEGF) are being tested for women with cervical cancer.
-VEGF promotes angiogenesis (the formation of new blood vessels), which is necessary for tumor growth and metastasis.
+Drugs called anti-angiogenesis inhibitors that block the action of a protein called vascular endothelial growth factor (VEGF) have been shown to increase the cancer’s response to treatment and survival in women with cervical cancer that has spread to other parts of the body.
+VEGF promotes angiogenesis, which is the formation of new blood vessels.
+Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogensis therapies is to “starve” the tumor.
 Learn more about targeted treatments .

 Combination therapy.
 Some clinical trials are exploring various combinations of immunotherapy, radiation therapy, and chemotherapy.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current cervical cancer treatments in order to improve patients’ comfort and quality of life.